SuEllen Fried

-SuEllen Fried is an American bullying prevention activist, writer and educator.
+SuEllen Fried was an American bullying prevention activist, writer and educator.
 She was number 900 on President George H. W. Bush's Thousand Points of Light foundation list in 1993.

 Early life and education

 Born SuEllen Weissman on September 18, 1932 in St. Louis, Missouri.

 She graduated from University City High School in University City, Missouri in 1950.
 She studied at Washington University in St. Louis, where she was a member of Sigma Delta Tau.
 She earned a B.A. from Park University, in Parkville, Missouri in 1975 and an M.A. equivalency from the American Dance Therapy Association in 1996.

 Career

 Fried was a member of the Dance Ensemble of the St. Louis Municipal Opera from 1949 through 1951.
 She also appeared in a party scene in Kansas City native Robert Altman's 1957 film The Delinquents.

 Fried worked as a dance therapist for twenty years, and from 1961 to 1978, Fried was a volunteer dance and drama therapist at Osawatomie State Hospital in Kansas.
 In 1970 was appointed to President Richard Nixon's Task Force on the Mentally Handicapped.
 She was a consultant to the National Institute of Mental Health as well as the Center for Advanced Study and Continuing Education in Mental Health.

 Fried's work with Dr. Karl Menninger led her to found STOP Violence in 1982, an organization that developed a program called Reaching Out From Within.
 This monthly program trained volunteers to teach prison inmates to change their violent language, actions and thoughts.
 As of 2004, it ran ten programs in seven Kansas Correctional facilities.